9.2K

 Changing Channels Is a Channelnomics Production

-Follow the new @Channelnomics to stay current on the latest #research, #bestpractices, and #resources.
+Follow @Channelnomics to stay current on the latest #research, #bestpractices, and #resources.
 At @Channelnomics – the voice of thought leadership – we define #channel trends, chart new #GTM strategies, and #partner with industry leaders to champion #diversity in the channel.

 Host Larry Walsh: https://bit.ly/3beZfOa